St Paul’s Church

 This entertaining and informative museum looks at how London developed as a result of better transport and contains everything from...

-This delightful cantina, a branch of an ever-expanding chain, styles itself as a ‘Mexican market eating’ experience.
-You can choose to...
+This delightful but frequently busy carbon-neutral cantina, part of an ever-expanding and ever-popular chain, styles itself as a...

 35 Maiden Lane · interesting places nearby